jQuery Mobile is a touch-friendly UI framework built on jQuery Core that works across all popular mobile, tablet and desktop platforms.

 jQuery Mobile has a robust theme framework that supports up to 26 sets of toolbar, content and button colors, called a "swatch".
 Just add a

-Cool party trick: add the theme swatch to the page and see how all the widgets inside the content will automatically inherit the theme (headers and footers don't inherit, they default to swatch "a").
+Cool party trick: add the theme swatch to the page and see how all the widgets inside the content will automatically inherit the theme.

 When you're ready to build a custom theme, use ThemeRoller to drag and drop, then download a custom theme.